Chapter 2: The Cracks

 This morning it was something else.
 Slower.
 More careful.
 As though Kote were memorizing the weight of the cloth in his hand, the grain of the bar beneath his fingertips.
 A man walking through his house one final time before leaving it forever.

-When he looked up, he found Kote watching him.
+When he finished, Kote looked up and found Chronicler watching him.

 “You’re eager,” Kote said.
 His voice held something that was almost amusement.